-As I prepare for another workshop that I am giving next week, I decided to refresh another set of my slides – something I do for every workshop.
+As I prepare for another workshop that I am giving next week about WebRTC screen sharing, I decided to refresh another set of my slides – something I do for every workshop.

 This time, I took a look at the ones I present on the permissions mechanism built into WebRTC in Chrome.
 It now looks something like this:

 - Local files can’t access anything – that’s so you won’t get bit by viruses and scams sent over email as files

 - HTTP requires permission each time to access the camera and the microphone

 - HTTPS requires permission only once – the difference between the two may be security, but it also relates to Google’s current foray at HTTPS Everywhere

 - And screencasting?
 That is only enabled through a Chrome extension

 Why that Chrome extension for screencasting?

 Because giving access to the screen is far more dangerous than letting someone see you pick your nose.
 And it doesn’t light green on your webcam when it does either.
 Oh – and that same code that enabled screen casting?
 It also controls what’s on that screen since it is running in the browser.